 Just keep in mind that if you are sharing anything potentially traumatic, consider putting a content notice (CN) at the top of the piece, letting people know what themes come up in the piece that could be distressing to other people.

-Have you considered publicly sharing your experiences with narcolepsy?
+Have you considered publicly sharing your experiences?
 If you have, what were your experiences with it?
 Any tips to add to the list?